 Viburnum tinus Evergreen hedging makes an amazing instant hedge and is sometimes known as Laurustinus.
 It has a dense habit with masses of dark green glossy leaves which are oval shaped.
 The flowers are in flattened clusters and are white with a faint hint of pink to the buds.
 They will appear continuously from the late Autumn until the Early spring.
 They produce a fruit which starts of as metallic blue and changes to black over time.
-Regular trimming of this hedge though will reduce the amount of flower that is produced and then the amount of fruit as well.
+Regular trimming of this hedge though will reduce the amount of flower that is produced and this then reduces the amount of fruit produced as well.

 |ASPECT||Coast Exposed||Coast Sheltered||Inland Exposed||Inland Sheltered||Heavy Shade|

 |HEIGHT||Less then 1m||1-2.5m||2.5-5m||Over 5m|

 |HARDINESS||Hardy to -10°C||Hardy to below -10°C||GROWTH RATE||60cm per year|